Latest News

 Our Strategic Priorities

-Our work is guided by the Strategic Plan to Protect California’s Coast and Ocean: 2020-2025, with a focus on four strategic goals.
+Our work is guided by the 2026–2030 Strategic Plan: Safeguarding Our Coast and Ocean for All Californians, with a focus on four strategic goals.
 Click on a goal below to learn more about the partnerships and projects shifting that vision into a reality.